DEIS-Tools/UPPAAL-ProtoSugar/README.md

 ### 2.3 `PaCha` – Parameterized Channels
 This mapper adds parameterization and value-passing to channels and synchronizations.
 It expands the native `chan`-type syntax with an optional "type list" (see "2.3.1 Syntax and Semantics") that states how many values, and of what type, said channel will pass from the emitter to the receiver when two processes synchronize.

-**Rationale:** It is not unusual for processes to exchange data, but there is no native value-passing feature in UPPAAL.
+**Rationale:** It is not unusual for processes to exchange data when synchronizing, but there is no native value-passing feature in UPPAAL.
 A typical solution is to declare some global state that the processes can use to interact, but this clutters the global state-space and "moves data out of" processes.
 Thus, this mapper emulates direct value-passing between processes which allows the emitter and receiver to seamlessly exchange local data when synchronizing.
 This also removes clutter from the global state-space.
 (See Section "2.3.3 Examples" for the Gossip Example with and without parameterized channels.)

 #### 2.3.1 Syntax and Semantics
 The syntax follows the patterns shown below, where for each channel identifier, `Identifier`, all instances of `N` has the same value and all instances of `M` have the same value.
 Whether the channel is declared as an array or not is optional.
 Any valid constant expression (or integer range) can be used as the size of an array dimension.
 All types (even typedefs) apart from explicit structs and references are supported in the channel type list (typedefs that represent structs are supported).